 Instructions

-- Bring a large pot of salted water to a boil and add the spaghetti.
+- Bring a large pot of lightly salted water to a boil and add the spaghetti.
 Cook according to package directions, until al dente.
-Drain and reserve about ½ cup of the pasta water.
+Drain the pasta and reserve about 1 cup of the pasta water.

 Elizabeth @ Enjoy Every Bite says